orb-lang/espalier/doc/md/peg/metis.md

 ```

-## Constraints
+## Peh Methods

-  This algorithm is almost entirely about adding flags to rules as we discover
-things about them, then using that knowledge in a surprising number of ways\.
+  Various functions to produce a Peh: a string in PEG format specifying a
+grammar\.

 ### grammar:makeDummies\(\)

 Does nothing if `.missing` is empty, otherwise makes dummies of missing rules\.

-The dummy rule just matches the string of the missing rule name, which is
+The dummy rule just matches the string of the missing rule name, giving us a
-exactly what we want\.
+reasonable placeholder to allow testing of portions of a grammar before
+filling in the remaining clauses\.

 ```lua
 local find, gsub = string.find, string.gsub